frankframework/frank-manual/docs/source/operator/managing.rst

 ..
 WARNING::

    Wise system administrators should prevent unauthorized users from accessing the Test Pipeline page.
 Using this feature in your production environment is strongly discouraged, because the receivers you bypass perform important tasks.
 In the example above, input file ``work\input\example2.csv`` might be processed again if the receiver would start again.
-See also :ref:`deploymentSecurity`.
+See also :ref:`deploying`.

 27. Please restart receiver "receiverGetDestinations" like explained.
 In the next section, you may want to have all adapters and receivers in state Started.